Naveen3251/MLOPS_LapTop_Price_Predictor/README.md

 #### Deployment
   ##### a).
 Continuous Deployment Pipeline

       This pipeline will automate the model deployment process.
 Once a model passes evaluation criteria, it’s automatically deployed to a production environment.
-For example, it starts with data preprocessing,         data cleaning, training the data, model evaluation, etc.
+For example, it starts with data preprocessing,         data cleaning, training the data, model evaluation, etc.<br>

   ##### b).
 Inference Deployment Pipeline